DefElement: an encyclopedia of finite element definitions: Introduction

-Alongside the implementation detail, the DefElement page shows the status of DefElement's element verification---in \cref{fig:intro-website1}, this status is shown via a green tick next to a library's name.
+Alongside the implementation detail, the DefElement page shows the status of DefElement's element verification---in \cref{fig:intro-website1}, this status is shown via a green tick or orange or red cross next to a library's name.
 The aim of element verification is to confirm that the implementation of the element in each library matches the definition given in the literature.
 Element verification will be discussed in more detail in \cref{sec:verification}.

 We encourage readers of this paper to consider contributing to DefElement by updating the information currently available or adding new information and new elements.
 In \cref{sec:editing}, we outline how contributions can be made to DefElement.
 We finish with some concluding remarks in \cref{sec:conclusions}.